 4. Punch a hole through the point of the teardrop charm, and loop a rubber band through.

 Ta-da!
-You’ve made your own milk charms!cc all done
+You’ve made your own milk charms!

 It only cost about $2 total (mostly for the laminating pouch at FedEx), and now I have twice as many milk charms to use!
 I’d recommend making these before your baby arrives, but even if it’s too late for that, I think it’s still worth it if you regularly refrigerate bottles of mother’s milk.
 Let me know if you try it!